 Strain the custard through a fine mesh strainer into a clean bowl.
 If the custard boiled during thickening, straining it out will help remove any curdled bits of egg (photo 5).

-Add the chopped chocolate and stir until melted, although the custard doesn't have to be completely smooth.
+Add the chocolate wafers (or chopped chocolate) and stir until melted, although the custard doesn't have to be completely smooth.
 Stir in the vanilla extract (photo 6).

 Cool the base using an ice bath (½ ice cubes, ½ water, reaching halfway up the sides of the bowl).
 Stir the custard occasionally until it's cooled to room temperature (a digital thermometer should read about 80˚F).